npm/policies/open-source-terms.md

 npm offers additional, paid services (_Paid Services_) that are subject to additional terms:

--  Additional terms for npm Private Packages are available at
+-  Additional terms for npm Paid Services are available at
    <https://www.npmjs.com/policies/private-terms>.

 npm Open Source and any Paid Services you may agree to use are together